 - water aerobics

 - tai chi

 - using a rowing machine

 If you haven’t been active recently, start slowly.
-Gradually increase your speed and workout time until you’re doing it for about 20 to 30 minutes, three times a week.
+Gradually increase your speed and workout time until you’re exercising for about 20 to 30 minutes, 3 times a week.

 Another fun way to get some exercise is to hit the pool.